8 Gross Mattress Facts

 8. You Can Never 100% Clean Your Mattress

 There are few household items that we cannot fully clean.
 Even carpet can get a thorough once-over with a high-quality deep cleaner.
 But mattresses, unfortunately, are not easy-to-clean.
 Only water beds can be thoroughly cleaned, and most of us would prefer the plush give of memory foam mattresses or the springy support of an innerspring bed.
-Outside of spot cleaning, there’s not much you can do to undo damage that’s already occured.
+Outside of spot cleaning, there’s not much you can do to undo damage that’s already occurred.

 To keep your mattress fresh and clean: